-The Peoples Savings Bank is looking to fill a part time Customer Service Representative position.
+The Peoples Savings Bank is looking to fill a full time Customer Service Representative position.

 Greeting and assisting customers with deposit and loan transactions,